beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/_index.md

 }
 ```

 Structs can be zero-sized, which allows for efficient use of some types of generic patterns which require other approaches in C++ which doesn't allow zero-sized structs.
-Also, Beef structs are designed to provide fewer "alignment holes" than their C counterparts: fields are ordered by field alignment size (but otherwise in declaration other), and struct size and stride are separate concepts in Beef whereas C struct size is always aligned to the largest element alignment, thus is equivalent to stride in C. Field reordering can be disabled with the [Ordered] attribute, and structs can be marked for full C interop with [CRepr].
+Also, Beef structs are designed to provide fewer "alignment holes" than their C counterparts: fields are ordered by field alignment size and subordered by declaration order, and struct size and stride are separate concepts in Beef whereas C struct size is always aligned to the largest element alignment, thus is equivalent to stride in C. Field reordering can be disabled with the [Ordered] attribute, and structs can be marked for full C interop with [CRepr].
 Field alignment packing can be disabled with [Packed].
 Unions can be created with [Union].

 ```C#
 struct StructA